 Holiday in Santorini

-The best Greek tzatziki recipe I have tasted in my life so far, that was while visiting the gorgeous mediterranean island of Santorini, Greece.
-We decided to explore half of the island by quad which brought us to very remote locations along the southern mediterranean coastline.
+The best Greek tzatziki I have ever tasted in my life so far?
+We were visiting the gorgeous mediterranean island of Santorini, Greece a couple of years ago.
+Back then we decided to explore half of the island by quad which brought us to very remote locations along the mediterranean coastline.

 Homemade Tzatziki Recipe